cottoncammy/disquark/README.md

 ### Rate limit configuration

 You can change the `RateLimitStrategy` and the `GlobalRateLimiter` implementation used by DisQuark to avoid being rate limited by Discord's API.
 There are pre-configured strategies to disable rate limiting logic or to only apply bucket or global rate limiting logic.
-This can be useful when you are creating a distributed application and want to sychronize rate limiting logic across your DisQuark application instances.
+This can be useful when you are creating a distributed application and want to synchronize rate limiting logic across your DisQuark application instances.

 ### Requester factory